kxcrl/ravensaga/docs/terminology.md

 Alternatively, you may use a hex grid.
 These options will not significantly change your experience, so use whatever feels best.

 **1/1'** is read as "1 per 1 square" and will usually be encountered as an ability cost, where it means, for example, 1 Corruption for every 1 square of distance.

+Throughout your adventure, you will lose **HP** and gain temporary **Corruption**.
+Both recover at the rate of 1 point per hour (every 6 turns).
+Any points of Corruption beyond your character's Corruption Threshold instantly become permanent.
+These points are never reduced.
+Many other things may cause damage directly to your Attributes.
+These heal at 1 point per day.